endurantgames/cosmiclegends/src/classes/mage.md

     Might after your roll, regardless of how many extra successes you gained.

-    Instead of choosing a Volume 2 Mage Ability, you can choose a Volume 2 or lower Ability from the Divine Class. *Weapon of the Gods (1st)* and
+    Instead of choosing a Volume 2 or higher Mage Ability, you can choose a Volume 2 or lower Ability from the Divine Class. *Weapon of the Gods (1st)* and
     *Speed of Hermes (2nd)* are among the most applicable